Fayetteville Policies and Procedures 306.0

 - Only one person should have access, custody, and responsibility for monies at any point in time.
 Custodianship should be documented in writing and all fund custodians should be provided a copy of this policy and procedure.

 - University policy is to record all overages or shortages in the University's books and accounts per Fayetteville Policy and Procedure 311.0.
-Complete and attach a copy of the Report of Cash Over/Short to the deposit transmittal.
+Complete and attach a copy of the Report of Cash Over/Short form to the deposit transmittal.

 - All exchanges of monies, receipts, or other transactions should be documented in writing.
 This also includes the transfer of funds from one custodian to another.
 Fund custodians should verify all monies to assure themselves of the accuracy of amounts involved in any transaction.